whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <center><img src='/images/FrenchTeaAndMacarons.jpg'></center>

-<p>As you can see, a French tea deserves some French macarons to accompany it and what better ones than Laduree, the best macarons in the world!
+<p>As you can see, a French tea deserves some French macarons to accompany it and what better ones than Ladurée, the best macarons in the world!
 Side note, I bought quite a few in Paris and brought them all the way back to LA =P</p>

 <br>